 At a distance of 27 km from Kasaragod, 72 km from Mangalore, 77 km from Kannur, Bekal Fort is an ancient fort situated at Bekal in Kerala.
-Along the shores of Arabian Sea, it is the best preserved fort in Kerala and among the top visited Kerala tourist places.
+Along the shores of the Arabian Sea, it is one of the best-preserved places of heritage in Kerala, and among the must-include places in Kasaragod sightseeing packages.

-Spreads over an area of 40 acres, Bekal Fort happens to be the biggest fort of Kerala spreading over 40 acres.
-This fort is more than 300 years old and is believed to have been built in the 1650's by Sivappa Naik of the Ikkeri dynasty.
+Spreads over an area of 40 acres, Bekal Fort happens to be the biggest fort of Kerala, and among the famous heritage sites near Mangalore.
+This fort is more than 300 years old and is believed to have been built in the 1650s by Sivappa Naik of the Ikkeri dynasty.
 There is also another belief that it was originally built by Kolathiri Rajas and was captured by Sivappa Naik.
 The fort was occupied by Hyder Ali of Mysore in 1763 AD and later by the British.
-Being the source of attraction for historians and tourists, the Bekal Fort was declared as the special tourism area by the Government of India in the year 1992.
+Being the source of attraction for historians and tourists, .....

 At a distance of 2 km from Bekal Fort, 28 km from Kasaragod, 62 km from Mangalore & 78 km from Kannur, Bekal Fort Beach is a beautiful sea beach on the Malabar Coastline of Kerala.
-Situated near Bekal Fort, it is one of the best Kerala Beaches and among the top places to visit near Kannur.
+Situated near Bekal Fort, it is one of the best beaches in Kerala, and among the top places of sightseeing in Kasaragod.

-Bekal Beach is one of the best maintained beaches in Kasaragod, and among the stunning beaches near Mangalore.
-Swaying palm trees along the ridges of the beach, its evergreen outlook, the turquoise water of the Arabian Sea, and the tranquility that exists in and around Bekal Beach makes it a much sought-after beach in Kerala.
+Bekal Beach is one of the best-maintained beaches in Kasaragod, and among the stunning beaches near Mangalore.
+Swaying palm trees along the ridges of the beach, its evergreen outlook, the turquoise water of the Arabian Sea, and the tranquility that exists in and around Bekal Beach make it a much sought-after beach in Kerala.
 Along with the historic Bekal Fort, this sandy retreat leaves an everlasting impression in the minds of its visitors who visit the fort during their Kasaragod trip.